ricsirogi/Flashcards/README.md

 ## TODO

+- [ ] save preferences for each deck (on the screen after selecting a deck)
 - [ ] Display a message when the selected deck is not found
 - [ ] Add option to randomize the side the card get showed to you (off by default)
 - [ ] Add option to automatically reset the deck when selecting it, so the user doesn't have to do it manually (off by default)